Banduk Marika: Artistic career

 She moved first to Darwin in 1972 (or 1974?), where she served as Secretary on the Northern Land Council until 1980.
 During this time she also worked as an Aboriginal field officer, youth worker at the YWCA, and became mother to four children.

 She then moved to Sydney in 1980 to pursue her artistic career.
 She began printmaking in Sydney, which she preferred over painting for the rest of her career.
 In Sydney she also arranged exhibitions of Aboriginal art.
+In 1984, she participated in the Two Worlds Collide exhibition, which involved bringing together artists from many different cultural backgrounds.
+This exhibition took place at Artspace in Sydney.
+Later in 1984, she participated in the Koori Art '84 exhibition, which also took place at Artspace.
+This exhibition was a revolutionary exhibition that introduced many urban-based Indigenous artists.

 In the mid-1980s Marika was artist-in-residence first at the Canberra School of Art (1985) and then at Flinders University in Adelaide, South Australia (1986).

 In 1988, Marika returned to Yirrkala, to take up the role of manager of Buku-Larrnggay Mulka Arts Centre and Museum, and also became member of the Yirrkala-Dhanbul Community Council.
 She continued to travel for the purpose of artistic collaborations with other printmakers.

 Djanda and the Sacred Waterhole (1988), a work commissioned by the Australian National University to commemorate the Australian Bicentenary, was created using linocut on paper, using six colours.
 It represented a story of great significance to the Rirratjingu clan, involving part of the complex storyline of the Djang'kawu at Yalangbara.
 She had special rights to use this story by virtue of her land ownership and position in the clan.
 The National Gallery of Australia bought one of the prints made by her, while another was purchased for reproduction in a book called Aboriginality.
+In 1999, she was commissioned to create a bark painting of her homeland for the Saltwater collection, now located at the National Maritime Museum in Sydney.